M-Earl/AWS_SAA_Notes/notes.md

 * Aurora has 6 copies in 3 AZs.
 Aurora read replicas are asynchronous
 * DynamoDB supports single-digit millisecond response times at any scale
 * RDS Read Replicas - asynchronous replication in seconds
+* For DynamoDB, RCU (read capacity units) are 4 KB and WCU (write capacity units) are 1 KB.
+Transactional read and writes require double
 # Route 53
 * A - hostname to IPv4
 * AAAA - hostname to IPv6